Are you learning English now?

 For each lesson you take, Open Language has many learning exercises to help you strengthen different areas of that lesson vocabulary.

 There’s the dialogue, the vocabulary in the dialogue, extra words for that dialogue, grammar explanations, exercises to help review what you’ve learnt, and an interactive task at the end of the lesson.

 If you really like English lessons taught in a detailed way, Open Language is an excellent English learning app that helps cover a lot of material for English learners of all levels.

 Mosalingua is yet another app for learning English using some effective learning methods.

 For example, one common problem many English learners face is forgetting a word after a some time.

 While this is normal for anyone learning a new language, it can also be really frustrating.

 Mosalingua tries to solve this problem by using a method called SRS.
 SRS stands for Spaced Repetition Software, and basically, it’s software that’s designed to help you review words just before you will forget them.
 So, let’s say you forget a word three months after you learn it.
 Mosalingua will help you review these words maybe a week or two before you do forget it.

 Mosalingua also focuses on 1,500 of the most important words in English for practical and daily uses.
 So if you’ve just started to learn English, Mosalingua might be a great English app to check out.

-Between conversations and very flash cards designed with SRS, Mosalingua can be a really good way to help learn your first 1,500 words in English effectively.
+Between conversations and flashcards designed with SRS, Mosalingua can be a really good way to help you learn your first 1,500 words in English effectively.